Antarctic Treaty System: Meetings

 The Antarctic Treaty System's yearly Antarctic Treaty Consultative Meetings (ATCM) are the international forum for the administration and management of the region.
 Only 29 of the 58 parties to the agreements have the right to participate in decision-making at these meetings, though the other 29 are still allowed to attend.
 The decision-making participants are the Consultative Parties and, in addition to the 12 original signatories, including 17 countries that have demonstrated their interest in Antarctica by carrying out substantial scientific activity there.
-The Antarctic Treaty also has Special Antarctic Treaty Consultative Meetings (SATCM), which are generally summoned to treat more important topics but are less frequents and Meetings of Experts.
+The Antarctic Treaty also provides for Special Antarctic Treaty Consultative Meetings (SATCM), which are generally summoned to treat more important topics but are less frequent than ATCMs.

 State parties

 As of 2024, there are 58 state parties to the treaty, 29 of which, including all 12 original signatories to the treaty, have consultative (voting) status.
 The consultative members include the seven countries that claim portions of Antarctica as their territory.
 The 51 non-claimant countries do not recognize the claims of others.
 Forty-two parties to the Antarctic Treaty have also ratified the Protocol on Environmental Protection to the Antarctic Treaty.